Wednesday, March 02, 2005

 36. I like to talk tough and act like a grouchy old man, but I’m really a big softy.

-37. Even though I love talking about myself endless, I never realized how hard it would be to come up with what I felt might be an interested list of 101 things about me.
+37. Even though I love talking about myself endlessly, I never realized how hard it would be to come up with what I felt might be an interested list of 101 things about me.
 I’m only at 37 and already feel like I’ve gone on too long.

 38. I do most of my blogging while sitting on a commuter train on my way in to work.